Let's stick together

 Stapling gives the management company an incentive to work for

-the benefit of the unit holders, rather than just their own
+the benefit of the unit holders, rather than just its own

 shareholders.
 Some stapled securities may provide minor tax